I know you don’t have time to scroll through dozens of tech sites every morning.

 I cover stories like this regularly in my latest tech news scookietech coverage because these breaches happen weekly now.

 The platforms we use every day are shifting faster than most people realize.
-You can either pay attention or wake up one day wondering when everything changed.
+Pay attention, or you’ll wake up one day wondering when everything changed.

 Everyone’s losing their minds over quantum computing breakthroughs.